psf/black/docs/integrations/github_actions.md

 - `is_formatted`: Set to `"true"` if any files were reformatted (or in `--check` mode, would be reformatted); `"false"` otherwise.
 This can be used to run subsequent steps conditionally (for example, auto-committing formatted changes).
+- `change_count`: Number of files that were reformatted (or would be reformatted in `--check` mode).
+- `same_count`: Number of files that were left unchanged.
+- `failure_count`: Number of files that failed to reformat.